library(tidyverse)

 Depending on how we want to investigate the variables, there are many ways in EDA toolkit to explore variables:

-• Use histograms or boxplots for single variables
+histograms or boxplots to look at single variables,

-• Use scatterplots or barplots to check relationships between variables
+scatterplots or barplots to explore relationships between variables.

 Let’s revisit some of the variables.
 This is also a good chance to refresh your ggplot2 skills.
 If you need a detailed refresher, refer to the From Excel to R: Presentation 3.